k1sul1/wp-theme-with-vite/README.md

 The header contents are crucial for Vite to work properly.

+_If you're insane enough to use this and k1kit in production, at least lock the version of k1kit into whatever version is the latest release.
+I might update it any time, and I will not be responsible for breaking your site._

+_You have been warned._

 ## Features

 Everything from [k1sul1/k1kit](https://github.com/k1sul1/k1kit) and a few cherries on top.
 See it for more detailed description.